Shida18719/heritage-housing-issue/README.md

 ### Heroku

-- The App live link is: https://YOUR_APP_NAME.herokuapp.com/
-- Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 - The project was deployed to Heroku using the following steps.

+1. The requirements.txt file contains all the applications and dependencies that are required to run the app.
+2. The Procfile tells Heroku which files run the app and how to run it.
-1. Log in to Heroku and create an App
+3. Log in to Heroku ad create an App
-2. At the Deploy tab, select GitHub as the deployment method.
+4. At the Deploy tab, select GitHub as the deployment method.
-3. Select your repository name and click Search.
+5. Select your repository name and click Search.
 Once it is found, click Connect.
-4. Select the branch you want to deploy, then click Deploy Branch.
+6. Select the branch you want to deploy, then click Deploy Branch.
-5. The deployment process should happen smoothly if all deployment files are fully functional.
+7. The deployment process should happen smoothly if all deployment files are fully functional.
 Click the button Open App on the top of the page to access your App.
+   Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/artic les/python-support#supported-runtimes) stack currently supported version.
-6. If the slug size is too large then add large files not required for the app to the .slugignore file.
+8. If the slug size is too large then add large files not required for the app to the .slugignore file.

+---

 ## Main Data Analysis and Machine Learning Libraries

 ### Technologies Used

-* [Codeanywhere](https://app.codeanywhere.com/) IDE to develop the app.
+- [Codeanywhere](https://app.codeanywhere.com/) IDE to develop the app.

-* [GitHub](https://GitHub.com/) to host the source code.
+- [GitHub](https://GitHub.com/) to host the source code.

-* [Heroku](https://www.heroku.com/) to deploy and host the live app.
+- [Heroku](https://www.heroku.com/) to deploy and host the live app.

-* Git to provide version control (to commit and push code to the repository).
+- Git to provide version control (to commit and push code to the repository).

-* [Markdown Tables Generator](https://www.tablesgenerator.com/) to generate tables for the readme file.
+- [Markdown Tables Generator](https://www.tablesgenerator.com/) to generate tables for the readme file.

-* [Code Institute template](https://github.com/Code-Institute-Org/gitpod-full-template) - to generate workspace for the project.
+- [Code Institute template](https://github.com/Code-Institute-Org/gitpod-full-template) - to generate workspace for the project.

-* [CI Python Linter](https://pep8ci.herokuapp.com) to validate Python code.
+- [CI Python Linter](https://pep8ci.herokuapp.com) to validate Python code.

 ### Libraries & Packages Used